Gauliga Ostpreußen

 The Gauliga Ostpreußen was the highest football league in the Prussian province of East Prussia (German: Ostpreußen) and the Free City of Danzig from 1933 to 1945.
-Shortly after the formation of the league, the Nazis reorganised the administrative regions in Germany, and the Gau East Prussia the Prussian province.
-Danzig however did not become part of this Gau, being integrated in the Gau Danzig-West Prussia in 1939 instead.
+Shortly after the formation of the league, the Nazis reorganised the administrative regions in Germany, and the Gau East Prussia.
+Danzig however did not become part of the East Prussia, but was rather integrated in the Gau Danzig-West Prussia in 1939 instead.

 Overview

 The league was introduced by the Nazi Sports Office in 1933, after the Nazi take over of power in Germany.
 It replaced the Bezirksliga as the highest level of play in German football competitions.

 The Gauliga Ostpreußen was established with fourteen clubs in two divisions of seven each.
 As such, the league consisted of clubs from Germany and the city-state of Danzig, which was under the protection of the League of Nations and not part of Germany.

 The Gauliga replaced as such the Bezirksliga Ostpreußen and the Bezirksliga Grenzmark, the highest leagues in the region until then.
 Both were part of the Baltenverband, the German Baltic Football Association, which determined its own Baltic champion.

 In its first season, the league had fourteen clubs in two groups.
 Teams in the same division played each other once at home and once away.
 The Gauliga champion was determined by a home-and-away final of the two division winners.
 This club then qualified for the German championship while the bottom team in each group was relegated.
 This system remained in place for the 1934-35 season.

 From 1935, the Gauliga was expanded to four divisions of seven clubs.
 The two top teams of each division then entered a finals round which consisted of two four-team groups.
 The two group winners then played out the Gauliga champion.

 In 1938, the league system was simplified by introducing a single-division ten-team league.
 The bottom two teams were supposed to be relegated but the increasingly restrictive politics of the Nazis meant, that the club of the Polish minority, KS Gedania Danzig, had to resign from the league and was disbanded.